-PFAS, which also include PFOS and PFOA, are commonly referred to as "forever chemicals" because they can't break down in the environment and can build up in our bodies.
+PFAS, which include PFOS and PFOA, are commonly referred to as "forever chemicals" because, as the World Economic Forum says, they "usually take hundreds or thousands of years to break down," and they can build up in our bodies.

 Exposure is linked to cancer, decreases in fertility, and increases risks to asthma and thyroid disease.